-Front Panel Menu Reference SCPI Command Select System\Preferences\Display\Saver To turn the front panel screen saver on or off: Enable or disable the screen saver by checking or unchecking the Screen Saver checkbox.
+Front Panel SCPI Command Select System\Preferences\Display\Saver Not available Enable or disable the screen saver by checking or unchecking the Screen Saver checkbox.
 Then press Select .
-DISP:SAV ON OFF Enter a value in minutes in the Saver Delay field to specify the time when the screen saver will activate.
+Enter a value in minutes in the Saver Delay field to specify the time when the screen saver will activate.
 Check Wake on I/O to activate the display with I/O bus activity.